Oracle bone: Cracking and interpretation

 The uninscribed divination is thought to have been brush-written with ink or cinnabar on the oracle bones or accompanying documents, as a few of the oracle bones found still bear their brush-written divinations without carving, while some have been found partially carved.
 After use, shells and bones used ritually were buried in separate pits (some for shells only; others for scapulae only), in groups of up to hundreds or even thousands (one pit unearthed in 1936 contained over 17,000 pieces along with a human skeleton).

 Changes in the nature of divination

 The targets and purposes of divination changed over time.
-In the reign of Wu Ding diviners were likely to ask the powers or ancestors about things like the weather, success in battle, or building settlements.
+During the reign of Wu Ding, diviners were likely to ask the powers or ancestors about things like the weather, success in battle, or building settlements.
 Offerings were promised if they would help with earthly affairs.